fjp321/doggy/README.md

 ## Thanks for visiting this page

-This code is guranteed to work on ubuntu 20.04, if you would like to fork to make the gui compatible with your own machine feel free to!
+This code is guranteed to work with a gtk gui, if you would like to fork to make the gui compatible with your own machine feel free to!

 ## Have a great day